- General School-Wide Behavior Expectations

 Children who behave in a way that impedes the safety of others may be suspended from bus services.

 All children are to get off the bus at the stop designated by the Beaverton School District Transportation Department.
-To make any changes in pick up or drop off plans, a note written and signed by the parent or guardian, must be given to your child’s teacher who will sign it, have a copy made in the office then return it to your child to give to the bus driver.
+To make any changes in pick up or drop off plans, a note written and signed by the parent or guardian, must be given to the office.
+You may also call.
+This will ensure that we have all parties contacted before the end of the day.
 Children will not be let off the bus at other than their normal stop without your written permission.

 After school can be the most challenging part of our routine as we reconnect kids and families.